Stem Cells for Vascular Diseases

 Frequently Asked Questions

-A: Peripheral vascular disease is a disorder of the circulatory system that causes both arteries and veins to narrow.
-Causes of peripheral vascular disease include arteriosclerosis or the hardening of the arteries.
-Blood vessel spasms also contribute to the condition.
+A: Peripheral vascular disease (PVD) is a disorder of the circulatory system that causes arteries to narrow.
+The primary cause of peripheral vascular disease is arteriosclerosis or the hardening of the arteries.
+Blood vessel spasms can also contribute to the condition.
 Symptoms of the condition cause pain and tiredness in the legs, especially during and after physical activity.
 PVD typically causes pain and fatigue, often in the legs, and especially during exercise.
 The pain usually improves with rest.
 Patients with this circulatory system disorder are at risk of developing blood clots and damage to limbs and extremities.
 Ulcers can also develop due to poor blood flow to the area.

 Stem Cell Therapy for Peripheral Vascular Disease

-Innovations Stem Cell Center treats peripheral vascular disease with SVF stem cell therapy procedures prthrough IV deployment and injections into the locally damaged tissue.
+A: Innovations Stem Cell Center treats peripheral vascular disease with stem cell therapy procedures prthrough IV deployment and injections into the locally damaged tissue.
 Stem cells from fat are highly effective at stimulating the growth of new blood vessels.
 Once the stem cells have been deployed, they immediately go to work stimulating new blood vessels and helping to heal damaged tissue.
 The stem cells repair damaged tissues just like they do in other areas of the body damaged by disease or injury- by regenerating cells to heal tissue and using growth factors that promote healing.
 See our blog Understanding Adipose-Derived Stem Cells

 A: Diabetic ulcers are a common complication of diabetes.
 In fact, they are the leading cause of hospitalizations for diabetics in the United States.
 Diabetic ulcers develop on the feet as a result of diabetes affecting the nerves and blood vessels.
 They form when skin tissue breaks down and exposes the tissue below.
 They can be extremely painful and can cause patients discomfort when walking.
 However, in patients with neuropathy, they may not hurt at all.
 Diabetic ulcers can become infected, and lead to amputation if not treated.
 Signs of diabetic ulcers include irritation, swelling, redness, and odors from affected areas.
 Some patients experience fluid leaking from ulcer sites onto shoes or socks.
 Serious cases of diabetic ulcers have areas of black tissue that indicate the death of tissue because of infection.
 Diabetic ulcers are hard to treat and may involve antibiotic therapy and keeping the wound clean and dry.
 Some diabetic ulcers are so severe they may lead to amputation.